-Are you making a storm damage insurance claim as a result of water dripping or pouring into your property?
+Making a storm damage insurance claim to cover the cost of repairing damage to your property?
 IC Assist can help.
-Violent winds can cause roof tiles to slip or blow off.
-When accompanied by rain this can cause internal damage to ceilings, walls and floors.
-If you are claiming on your buildings insurance for damage to your property, IC assist can not only manage your claim, but also carry out all the repairs too!
+Violent winds during a storm can not only knock down boundary walls.
+But strong gusts can also cause roof tiles to slip or blow off.
+When accompanied by high volumes of rain/hail/snow, this can lead to internal damage to ceilings, walls and floors.

-- Stain blocking and painting stained ceilings & walls
+- Stain blocking and painting minor water stains on ceilings & walls

 - Plastering & decorating wet, stained or blown walls

-- Flooring restoration or renewal – solid wood, laminate flooring, vinyl, tiles etc
+- Flooring restoration or renewal – solid wood, laminate flooring, vinyl, tiles, carpet etc

 - Electrical testing